5l1v3r1/BaseQuery/README.md

 1. **Do NOT try to run BaseQuery in a Linux sub-system of Windows you will experience problems.
 Run in an Ubuntu VM!**

+1. **NEVER hit CTRL-C or stop BaseQuery in any way during the Compress OR Decompression stage!
+This will corrupt one of the files**

 ***

 ### Import Times Based on Hardware Specifics